leolazz/ToDoList/README.md

 [![ToDoList .Net](https://github.com/leolazz/ToDoList/actions/workflows/Integrate.yml/badge.svg)](https://github.com/leolazz/ToDoList/actions/workflows/Integrate.yml)

+# Description:

 2BeDone is a Web Based project and task tracker.

-### Goals:
+### Why I made this:

-As a first project the focus was to exercise skills learned from various courses and be a cumulative demonstration of knowledge and ability, at the same to learn additional skills, and try to finish the project quickly.
+As a first project the goal was to exercise skills learned from various courses and be a cumulative demonstration of knowledge and ability, while learning additional skills, and trying to finish the project quickly.

-### Limitations:
+### Constraints & Challenges:

-Beginner level experience and knowledge while demonstrating adherence to S.O.L.I.D. principles, and trying to work quickly.
+- Beginner level experience and knowledge

-### Challenges:
+- Learning and adhering to S.O.L.I.D. principles
-Trying to complete the project quickly while solidifying new information, all the while, not getting lost in the weeds of the minutiae of less relevant aspects.
+- Trying to complete the project quickly while solidifying new information.
+- Not getting lost in the weeds of the minutiae of less relevant aspects.

+### Results:

+-

 ![screenshot](/2bedone.png)